What would Christmas be without a colorful tree illuminating the squares of Emilia-Romagna?

 Even the ancient Romans used to decorate their homes with pine branches in January during the Calende‘s period, or Saturnalia, in the name of the homonymous pagan God.

-But it is precisely the tree that represents re-growth, life and also Christ and the Christian church, as symbol of lifeblood and garden of earthly paradise on earth.
+But it is precisely the tree that represents re-growth, life, and also Christ and the Christian church, as a symbol of lifeblood and garden of an earthly paradise on earth.